How to Sign a Contract Online

 Back in the day (not that long ago), this required everyone to physically sign a document or contract.
 Often, this requires a lot of back-and-forth revision, which often makes signing a contract tedious and time-consuming.

 In today's digital world, the internet has made our lives much easier.
-Involved parties no longer have to be in the same location to sign a document.
+Involved parties no longer have to be in the same location to sign a document and use a wet signature (what is a wet signature, anyway?).
 Instead, contracts and other important documents can be signed digitally from a distance using specialized digital contract software.

 What is an electronic signature?